AANovokhatskiy/pyscarcopula/README.md

 ## About

-**pyscarcopula** fits bivariate and multivariate dependence models using copulas.
+**pyscarcopula** fits bivariate and multivariate dependence models using copulas in Python.
 Alongside classical constant-parameter copulas, it supports stochastic copula autoregressive (SCAR) models where the copula parameter is driven by a latent Ornstein-Uhlenbeck process.

 The package is aimed at financial time series, risk modelling, and experiments with dynamic dependence.
 It provides bivariate copulas, C-vines, R-vines,